 Equip your occupational health and safety system to address smart PPE and gear

 Advancing technologies impact nearly every aspect of our work, changing our routines to enhance productivity and efficiency.
 Especially after adapting to COVID-19 measures, many companies are accelerating their high-tech implementation.
 For example, to continue working during quarantine, some companies leverage high-tech solutions like drones, smart eyeglasses, as well as helmets with built-in communication and cameras.

 But these new technologies also bring new risks to workplaces.
 Take smart PPE as an example.
 Wearing smart eyeglasses could become hazardous if not properly worn, obstructing the workers’ view during operations.
 Additionally, from the industrial hygiene point of view, workers could be exposed to nanomaterials and radiation when handling certain high-tech equipment.
 It’s imperative that your OHS team revise safety protocols with key technology considerations in mind to prevent and mitigate these risks.

 Optimizing your occupational health and safety system, today and tomorrow

 Although protecting employees is on every day’s agenda for EHS and OHS professionals, the World Day for Safety and Health at Work highlights the importance of this responsibility – and the challenges it presents.
-This year, the World Day marked a milestone in our global community’s efforts to protect against the quickly changing hazards of our digital – and (hopefully soon-to-be) post-pandemic world.
+In 2021, the World Day marked a milestone in our global community’s continuous efforts to protect against the quickly changing hazards of our digital – and (hopefully soon-to-be) post-pandemic world.”.